-LUSH Photography, my commercial work, also specializes in portraits of women as their most powerful selves.
+LUSH Photography, the commercial company I founded with my husband Myles Aronowitz, also specializes in portraits of women in their work lives as their most powerful selves.
 For more on this work, please visit the Power Portraits section on the LUSH Photography web site.

 The Huffington Post has featured my blogs that explore the intersection of feminist spirituality, art and photography.
-Read them HERE.
+Some of them can be read here in the blog section, others are archived on the Huffington Post HERE.